-With demand for Functional Beverages on the rise, we take a look at five key trends to watch in this exciting space.
+With demand for global functional beverages on the rise, we take a look at five key trends to watch in this exciting space.

 Raw and fermented foods have seen effervescent growth over recent years, with everything from kimchi to kombucha appearing in shops and cafes around the world.
 Fermented beverages contain probiotic bacteria, meaning you can add so-called “good” bacteria into your system, promoting a health gut microbiome, and potentially strengthening your immune system.